Tomakazusa/Python-assignments/README.md

-+ These are my Python code samples
++ These are Python code samples from my Python course and internship